supminn/neoG_Quiz/README.md

 ## Future Enhancements
-* Style the result page.
+* Style the home page, result page.
 * Quiz unlocks by scoring a threshold in the previous quiz.
-* Stats for individual user, score board for overall.
+* Stats for individual user, score board for overall. - localstorage
 * Share score, ask friends to take up the challenge
 * Show points break-up.
 * Paging for quiz data.
 Only when that quiz is selected, load it.